highvoltag3/x-clonezf/README.md

 - This view should show basic information
   - [x] username,
   - [x] profile picture placeholder, etc.
-    - [ ]  Personal challenge, if time permits add gravator support
+    - [x]  Personal challenge, if time permits add gravatar support
   - [x]  and display a feed of posts associated with that profile.

 **Feed:**
 - Implement a feed that lists posts.
 Posts can be simple texts (consider a character limit, e.g., 280 characters).
-  - Took the liberty of making this a real-time shows posts in reverse chronological order easilyu thanks to supabase
+  - Took the liberty of making this a real-time feed that shows posts in reverse chronological order easily thanks to Supabase

 **Post Creation**
 - Allow users to create new posts via the UI.